Underwater Volcano Experiment

 Just as we learned in the “Warm Air Rises and Cold Air Sinks” experiment, hot water is less dense than cold water.
 As a result, the warmer water rises to the top, and the cold water sinks to the bottom.

-When the water is hot, the water molecules are excited and move around faster.
+When the water is hot, its molecules are excited and move faster.
 When they bump into each other, they bounce further away.
-Just think of a game of pool and the break makes all the balls bounce around the pool table all over the place as they bump into each other.
+Just think of a game of pool, and the break makes all the balls bounce around the pool table all over the place as they bump into each other.
 As the molecules spread out and increase the space between them, the density decreases.

 When you drop the small container of hot water into cold water, the hot water rises above the cold water.
-Since we had placed a rock to weigh down the small container, the hot water shoots up and looks like a volcano erupting.
+Since we placed a rock to weigh down the small container, the hot water shoots up, looking like a volcano erupting.

 Underwater Volcano Erupt